niuers/niuers.github.io/_posts/2021-04-27-Dynamic Programming.md

         * First, the question is asking for the maximum or minimum of something.
         * Second, we have to make decisions that may depend on previously made decisions, which is very typical of a problem involving subsequences.
     2. [Split a sequence in an optimal way (LC1335)][Minimum Difficulty of a Job Schedule]:
+    3. Top-down DP: we apply laissez-faire strategy, i.e. we simply take a first step, while assuming the subsequent steps will figure out on their owns.

 2. How to realize that a problem is NOT a dynamic programming problem?